phac-nml-phrsd/casteval/README.md

 See `vignette("casteval")` to get started.

-## Development
+## For developers

 ### `renv`

+This project uses [`renv`](https://rstudio.github.io/renv/index.html) to manage dependencies.

-`renv` tries to intelligently discover dependencies for package projects by looking at the fields in the DESCRIPTION file that are relevant for users, like `Imports` and `Depends` (see `renv::settings$package.dependency.fields()`).
+For R package projects, `renv` tries to intelligently discover dependencies by looking at the fields in the DESCRIPTION file that are relevant for users, like `Imports` and `Depends` (see `renv::settings$package.dependency.fields()`).
 For developers, the `Suggests` field can be equally important to track as it can include packages used in the process of development but not in the actual source code of the package, like `devtools`, `covr`.
-Our project’s CI pipeline relies on both of these packages, and the only reference it has for which packages to install/load when running is from the `renv` lockfile.
+This project’s GitLab CI pipeline relies on both of these packages, and the only reference it has for which packages to install/load when running is from the `renv` lockfile.
 Thus, it’s important for us to track our development packages with `renv`.

 The `renv` FAQ page [recommends tracking development dependencies in `Suggests`](https://rstudio.github.io/renv/articles/faq.html#how-should-i-handle-development-dependencies).